ed-fish/spatio-temporal-contrastive-film/README.md

 ## Spatio Temporal Contrastive Film Clip Clustering

-***Please note that this repo is not a direct implementation of "Spatio Temporal Contrastive Video Representation Learning" but may provide some hints if you are looking for one.
-I'm currently working on refactoring this code into a direct implementation so please check back in December 2021***

 This repo is designed for unsupervised analysis of clips extracted from movie trailers.

 Check out the paper this implementation is based on here: https://arxiv.org/abs/2008.03800